NameerWaqas/NameerWaqas/README.md

 ## Hi there 👋

 ### This is Nameer Waqas.
-I am a computer programming enthusiast and a Javascript devloper having project experience on both front-end and back-end.
+I am a computer programming enthusiast and a Javascript devloper having project experience on both front-end and API development on back-end.

 ### I am also a aspiring Python developer having beginner level knowledge of Django full stack framework.

-- 🔭 I’m currently working on a an interactive ML blog web app as a front-end developer.
+- 🔭 I’m currently working on a an interactive ML blog web app as a Front-end/React.js developer.

 - 🌱 I’m currently learning React and React Native advanced practices as well as more on design patterns and state management.